 (b) The type of connection;

-(c) The name of the employee remotely accessing the system;
+(c) The name of the employee remotely accessing the system or tracking number assigned by the licensed gaming-related vendor for the service request;

 (d) The name and license number of the employee in the management information systems department, or the equivalent thereof, activating the vendor's access to the system;